dchenhe/dchenhe.github.io/index.md

 [NIPS-2022](https://nips.cc/): PRIDE: A benchmark for structure-guided protein design evaluation (under review)

 # News
+[Nov 2022] I decide to pursue my Ph.D. degree in the department of Computer Science and Engineering of CUHK under the supervision of [Prof. Li Yu](https://liyu95.com/).

 [Aug 2022] Our paper about dialogue summarization has been accepted by [COLING-2022](https://coling2022.org/).
 Congratulations!

 [June 2022] Joining Uranus Research as an intern working on quant research.